LuisEduardoSandoval/LuisEduardoSandoval.github.io/README.md

 });
 ```

-The next ineraction is the covid box which changes the environment by hiding all the people, this is a depiction of how covid has affected society as there are far fewer people on campus.
-Very simmilarly to the previous script however this one hides the objects.
+The next ineraction is the covid box which changes the environment by hiding all the people.
+This is a depiction of how covid has affected society as there are far fewer people on campus.
+Very simmilarly to the previous script however this one hides the objects by obtaining the objects element.

 ![](Assets/gifs/covidMode.gif)